Computer

 In general, full or partial recovery of text data is

-easier than binary data, such as images.
+easier than binary data, such as images or videos.
 Data deleted in the past

 few days is easier to recover than data deleted many months ago.